farhadi/xxh3/README.md

 ## Introduction

-XXH3 is a recent hash algorithm featuring:
+XXH3 is a new speed-optimized hash algorithm of The [xxHash](https://cyan4973.github.io/xxHash/) family of non-cryptographic hash functions, featuring:

   - Improved speed for both small and large inputs
   - True 64-bit and 128-bit outputs
   - SIMD acceleration